 Here is an example of the typical user flow for an e-commerce app:

-Check out the funnel points where users are dropping, analyze reasons for the drop-off, and make improvements in that step in order to increase your conversions.
+Check out the funnel points where users are dropping, analyze the reasons for the drop-off, and make improvements in that step in order to increase your conversions.

-2. Session Length
+8. Session Length

-Session length is an important metric to measure because it helps to determine whether the user is spending enough time on the app to trigger important action.
-For e-commerce, this action would be purchase; for travel, book a ticket; for meditation, completing a meditation session; for content, reading & sharing content.
+Session length is an important metric to measure because it helps to determine whether the user is spending enough time on the app to trigger important actions.
+For e-commerce, this action would be making a purchase; for travel, booking a ticket; for meditation, completing a meditation session; for content, reading & sharing content.

-3. Retention Rate
+9. Retention Rate

-There can be different types of retention:
+There are different types of retention:

-- Bracket retention – users are active within a particular time period.
+- Bracket retention: Users are active within a particular time period

 Based on the app type, you should select which retention to follow.
 For a gaming app, N-day retention is relevant – while for a movie booking or travel app, unbounded retention is more relevant.